frankbardon/becoming/Age-of-Rage.md

 (Is it all the same?)
 I've made the same mistakes
-Breaking away from it all, I'll stop at nothing to save face (Who is to blame?)
+I'm leaving it behind, just me back to the same place (Who is to blame?)
 Despite the way it may seem
 I've become so much more than I ever thought I could be